Code-the-Dream-School/python-200/lessons/06_AI_augmentation/naive_rag.md

 ```

 Congratulations!!
 Now you have a chatbot that can generate responses to user queries with additional context from an external database!
 You have created your own RAG enabled chatbot!
+Feel free to explore with different prompts and test the responses with and without the retrieved context to understand and appreciate the utility of RAG.

 ## Food for thought - Evaluating the efficacy of your chatbot